F. H. Linklater: South Australia

-In 1880 he left for South Australia, where apart from his legal practice he wrote for the Adelaide Bulletin and Lantern and was responsible for several works for the theatre.
+In 1880, he left for South Australia, where apart from his legal practice he wrote for the Adelaide Bulletin and Lantern and was responsible for several works for the theatre.
 He also acted as South Australian correspondent for The Era, a "leading London theatrical journal", and as "Pelts" acted as Adelaide correspondent for The Bunyip of Gawler.
 In 1883 he was sued for libel for an article in that paper describing how Moss Samuel Solomon had been caught spying on the ladies' dressing-room at the Theatre Royal by the actresses concerned.
 Linklater was found guilty and made to publish an apology and fined £100, perhaps $10,000 in today's values.

 He acted as lawyer for Barker, Hicks, and Forsyth in the 1880 insurance fraud trials, but was later accused by Forsyth, of being ringleader of the conspiracy.

 Victoria

-In 1886 he left for Victoria, where his name was little known (and was henceforth known as F. Harvie-Linklater).
-In 1890 he was living at Henry Street, Upper Hawthorn, where Mary J. Honey, his mother-in-law, died.
+In 1886, he left for Victoria, where his name was little known (and was henceforth known as F. Harvie-Linklater).
+In 1890, he was living at Henry Street, Upper Hawthorn, where Mary J. Honey, his mother-in-law, died.
 He was a valued member of the Mornington Church of England and in 1897 served briefly on the Frankston and Hastings Shire Council.
 He took up residence in "Boscombe", Black Rock, Victoria, in 1898, and joined the yacht club.
-By 1910 he had an office at 47 Queen Street, Melbourne, where he was acting as solicitor to several gold mining companies.
+By 1910, he had an office at 47 Queen Street, Melbourne, where he was acting as solicitor to several gold mining companies.

+Death

 Linklater died on 1 October 1937.
 There was no obituary and his death notice may have been placed by the Royal Brighton Yacht Club, of which he was an old and valued member.
 His widow Elizabeth Linklater had a residence "Colwyn", at Dandenong Road, Windsor when she died on 16 December 1941, aged 84 years.